 The biggest issue with Smoke skills is that they don’t actually affect the target.
 While everyone within a 2 space radius will suffer a major debuff, the target will suffer no penalty at all.
 This leaves them free to do what they wish on their turn without issue.
 The requirement to enter combat to apply debuffs is also a downside in itself.
 While Threaten and Ploy apply their debuffs at the start of turn which means their benefits can be easily enjoyed, Smokes need to be manually activated.
 These two factors combine to make Smokes somewhat unreliable overall.

 Smoke skills are best utilized on ranged attackers where they can potentially apply the debuff from a safe distance, or be easily rescued through another unit’s Assist or a refresh.
 They can also make a decent option for aggressive playstyles, where a unit can charge it to attack, and apply the debuff ready for the Enemy Phase.
 Cavaliers make for good natural choices thanks to their superior reach.

 Smokes are not only for offensive use though.
 For tanks designed to choke a point or take on multiple foes of various types at once, Atk Smoke can make for a particularly potent choice.
-While it won’t be applied to whoever fights the unit first, Atk Smoke can render your unit far more defensively strong if the debuff hits other foes in range, making them much more harder to take down.
-The other Smoke skills are less useful from a defensive standpoint, but can still be effectively used, such as Spd Smoke potentially being able to help a tank to avoid follow-up attacks.
+While it won’t be applied to whoever fights the unit first, Atk Smoke can render your unit far more defensively strong if the debuff hits other foes in range, making them much harder to take down.
+The other Smoke skills are less useful from a defensive standpoint, but can still be used effectively, such as Spd Smoke potentially being able to help a tank to avoid follow-up attacks.

 While Smoke skills have their issues, they do also have noteworthy benefits that can come in handy.
 They are typically rare though, with Atk Smoke being the only easily accessible Smoke skill.
 Still, they are a good choice worth considering on ranged attackers.